The following questions and answers are based on currently available information and will be updated as the Gilder Center project continues to evolve.

 - An interpretive wall, located at the center of the Museum’s building complex, which will orient visitors, facilitate way-finding, and spark further exploration by showcasing current science, illuminating important concepts such as geologic time scales and evolutionary relationships, and issuing real-time updates on the pulse of our planet in a mosaic of video, data imagery, and interactive exhibits.
 The interpretive wall will not only anchor the onsite visit but will also become a crucial part of a seamless visitor journey that integrates onsite experiences with visitors’ digital interactions with the Museum.

 - Learning Zones and classrooms, which will directly address the need to enhance STEM teaching and learning and enable teachers and students to access the Museum’s extensive scientific resources.
 New facilities in the Gilder Center will allow students to carry out research projects in data visualization and assembly that mirror those conducted by Museum scientists and better prepare them for secondary education and the workforce.
-Learning spaces featuring the advanced scientific tools and methods of 21st-century disciplines such as computational science and genomics as well as specimens and artifacts from connections.
+Learning spaces will provide students with access to advanced scientific tools and methods of 21st-century disciplines such as computational science and genomics as well as specimens and artifacts from the Museum collections.
 Dedicated spaces will offer innovative, customized opportunities for teaching science to early childhood, family, middle school, high school and adult learners.

 How will the project improve the experience or educational opportunities of school children?